ohzecodes/change-my-dns/readme.md

 Ofcourse, you can build an app out this code after you add your configuration follow [this tutorial](http://www.marinamele.com/from-a-python-script-to-a-portable-mac-application-with-py2app)

 ## Background App
-If you decide to build the app, and need it to be in the background. go to `info.plist` folder where you build this, add
+If you decide to build the app, and need it to be in the background( No Dock Application).
+Go to `info.plist` folder where you build this, add
 ```
 <key>LSUIElement</key><true/>
 ```